What is a Dive Computer?

-A dive computer is a device used by a scuba diver to measure the time and depth of a dive based on a pre-programmed algorithm.
-This important piece of diving equipment calculates and displays a safe dive profile and ascent rate so that the diver can avoid decompression sickness.
+In simple terms, a dive computer is a device used by a scuba diver to measure time and depth of a dive based on a pre-programmed algorithm.
+In reality, today a dive computer is as important a piece of diving equipment as your regulator.
+It constanly calculates and displays a safe dive profile and ascent rate for you so you can avoid decompression sickness.

 Many dive computers today are being produced with a feature called Air Integration.
-An air integrated computer tells the diver the pressure that is in their tank and eliminates the need for a separate pressure gauge.
-Now that the computer is able to keep track of the pressure in the tank, the computer can also determine the diver’s rate of breathing and therefore how much longer their tank will last.
-Because an air integrated computer can measure the current no decompression limit as well as determine the remaining air pressure in the tank for a diver, the computer can therefore determine which time is the limiting factor and display that information to the diver allowing for the max dive time possible.
-Although air integrated computers many times command a higher purchasing price, many divers consider their additional features (such as quick disconnect assemblies, audible “low on air” alarms, and transmitter connections) offered by the computers outweigh the difference in price.
+An air integrated computer tells the diver the pressure in their tank and eliminates the need for a separate pressure gauge.
+Now that the computer is able to keep track of the pressure in the tank, the computer determines the diver’s rate of breathing and therefore how much longer their tank will last.
+Because an air integrated computer can measure the current no decompression limit as well as determine the remaining air pressure, the computer can therefore determine which time is the limiting factor and displays that information to the diver allowing for the max dive time possible.
+Although air integrated computers may command a higher purchasing price those prices have come down.
+Many divers consider the AI's additional features (such as quick disconnects, audible “low on air” alarms, and transmitter connections) offered by the computers outweigh the difference in price.

 Wrist or Console Mount:

 Modern dive computers come in two basic setups.
-The buyer can choose from a wrist or console mounted option.
-Wrist computers are stand alone units which are housed in a boot that connects to the wrist via a durable and thicker style watch band.
-They may be purchased in either a standard puck size or a smaller more watch style version that may be used for everyday wear.
+You can choose either a wrist or console mounted type.
+Wrist computers are stand alone units which are housed in a boot that connects to the wrist via a durable watch band or bungee.
+They may be purchased in either a standard puck size or a smaller watch style version that may be used for everyday wear.
 Wrist style computers are great for those that may be updating an older console setup or looking for a way to eliminate a hose from their regulator setup.
-Certain wrist mounted computers offer divers the option of purchasing a transmitter which will allow for monitoring of the tank pressure via a wireless link.
-Console computers are attached to your regulator by a high pressure hose, taking the place of the depth and air gauge found in a normal console setup.
-Either type may be purchased with the option of air integration.
+Certain wrist mounted computers offer divers the option of purchasing an AI transmitter which allows for monitoring of the tank pressure via a wireless link.
+Console computers are mounted in your SPG console and usually take the place of the depth gauge.
+If air intergrated it replaces both depth and pressure gauges in a normal console setup.

 Advantages Of Using A Scuba Computer

-A scuba computer can be advantageous to planning your next dive because it simplifies the process of planning your dive.
+A dive computer can be advantageous to planning your next dive because it simplifies the process.
 In case you’re on the fence about whether or not you should add a scuba computer to your list of diving accessories, we have five good reasons why you should get one.